 Around the holidays, your home should feel warm and cozy, inviting and festive.
 To get the most out of holiday home decorating, the key factor is to stimulate the senses.
 When guests walk into your home, they should delight in a sensory overload of sights, smells and sounds of the season.
 Holiday accessories like wreaths, garland and festive family keepsakes should adorn the entry to welcome friends and family.
-Decorate the heart of your home… Read more »
+Decorate the heart of your home thoughtfully as… Read more »

 Have you ever walked into a room and noticed the odd placement of someone’s TV?
 It can affect the entire aesthetic of the room.
 Sometimes the wrong size or location can look downright ridiculous.
 When decorating your living space, the placement of the television is crucial to a harmonious room design.
 Most people don’t realize there are a few rules to follow to ensure it’s proper placement and installation.